 I have moved to Rome three years ago and I love to live here.
 Rome can be a comfortable and snugly city.
-Like an old “granny”, Rome can be a really pleasant place to live in and to be part of.
-I cannot feel the lively energy of a dynamic city like London or NYC, but I feel part of a big belly for sure!
+Like an old “granny”, Rome can be a really pleasant place to live in and to be a part of.
+I cannot feel the lively energy of a dynamic city like London or New York, but I feel like a part of the big belly for sure!
 This, let us call it “belly”, is an old city with fantastic ruins and ancient roots.
-There are many communities in Rome, not just one, and I feel like being a part of each of them and it is like being a citizen of a melting pot of the society.
+There are many communities in Rome, not just one, and I feel like being a part of each of them and it is like being a citizen of the melting pot of the society.

 Do you think that bringing people’s attention to art and the local heritage might help them connect with each other and inspire the need to build a community?

 Everyone is involved in the process of constructing the cultural heritage and everyone takes part in the act of creating a community.
-I think that being part of the same community and trying to understand its historical, cultural, economic, and social context, is the first step to make you feel like being at home and as a part of a wide community that embraces every kind of culture and people.
+I think that being part of the same community and trying to understand its historical, cultural, economic, and social context, is the first step to make you feel like being at home and as a part of a wide community that embraces every kind of culture and people in it.
 Thanks to “Magic Carpets”, we will be able to connect several communities that will collaborate, share ideas and traditions, in order to create a large and unified community.
-This community will have different, roots but similar goals and intentions.
+This community will have different roots, but similar goals and intentions.

 Working alongside “Qwatz”, “Latitudo” plays its part in promoting all sorts of residencies.
 Why do you think international exchange is important in today’s world?
 Do you think it can help reveal the locality-related issues?

-The international exchange is important because it gives everyone an opportunity to discover and embrace new culture by a full immersion in it.
+The international exchange is important, because it gives everyone an opportunity to discover and embrace a new culture by the full immersion in it.
 It can also help people grow up and open their mind to a different kind of life and culture.
 The foreigner’s point of view should be considered more than it usually is, since they are not involved in the local issues.
-This is the reason why the international exchange is the point to take off from: by letting foreign people come here and then express their feedback, we can actually begin to face and solve our problems.
+This is the reason why the international exchange is the point to take off from: by letting people from abroad come here and then express their feedback, we can actually begin to face and solve our problems.